djangocon/2023.djangocon.us/_posts/2023-09-20-volunteer-opportunities.md

 layout: post
 post_photo_alt: Photo of Volunteer
 post_photo_url: /static/img/blog/volunteer3_large.jpg
-title: "Volunteering is the Best Networking Powerup!"
+title: Volunteering is the Best Networking Powerup!
 ---

 ## If you want to network with people at DjangoCon US like a champion, then you should volunteer.
 No, really, click that sign up form and volunteer right now.
 You'll be doing your career a favor.